dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // ...existing fields...

     // TrustedPeers are a list of peers which can issue tokens on this client's behalf.
-    // When sessions are enabled, sessions can also be shared between trusted peers.
-    // Special value "*" means trust all clients (Keycloak-like realm-wide SSO).
+    // This is used for cross-client token issuance (existing behavior).
     TrustedPeers []string `json:"trustedPeers" yaml:"trustedPeers"`

+    // SSOSharedWith defines which other clients can reuse this client's authentication session.
+    // When a user is authenticated for this client, clients listed here can skip authentication.
+    // This is separate from TrustedPeers - organizations may want different policies for
+    // session sharing vs token delegation.
+    // Special value "*" means share with all clients (Keycloak-like realm-wide SSO).
+    // nil means use ssoSharedWithDefault from sessions config.
+    // Empty slice [] means explicitly share with no one.
+    SSOSharedWith []string `json:"ssoSharedWith,omitempty" yaml:"ssoSharedWith,omitempty"`
 }
 ```